yago-mendoza/eotrh/scaffolding/ProjectPresentation.md

 In terms of data reliability, the effectiveness of the automated layer remains constrained by the size and diversity of the dataset.
 A preliminary set of radiographs was collected with the generous collaboration of several veterinarians: Dr. Sandra Fortuny, Dr. Erik Ranobell, Dr. José María Galafate, Dr. Manuel Novales, Dr. Inés Santos, and Dr. Constanza Mora.
 However, further validation using a broader and more representative sample is essential.
 Continued clinical application and the contribution of new cases will be critical to refining the diagnostic accuracy of the tool.

-The manual clinical assessment layer has proven functional, although it tends to overestimate disease severity in geriatric horses due to age-related changes such as gingival recession.
-To improve diagnostic specificity, it may be beneficial to assign greater weight to advanced inflammatory signs—such as fistulae, gingival bleeding, or marked recession—as suggested by Tretow et al. (2025).
+The manual clinical assessment layer has proven functional, although it tends to overestimate disease severity in geriatric horses due to age-related changes such as gingival gingival_recession.
+To improve diagnostic specificity, it may be beneficial to assign greater weight to advanced inflammatory signs—such as fistulae, gingival bleeding, or marked gingival_recession—as suggested by Tretow et al. (2025).
 However, this adjustment was not implemented in the current version, as it would have significantly increased the complexity of the software development process.

 The limitations observed in the radiographic layer of EOTRH Watch reflect broader systemic gaps in equine veterinary dentistry, particularly concerning diagnostic frameworks.
 Existing radiological classification systems were primarily designed for brachydont species and do not adequately capture the morphological and pathological complexity of equine dentition (Albers et al., 2022, 2023).
 This highlights the pressing need for an equine-specific catalogue of radiographic findings—one that addresses not only resorptive lesions but also structural alterations related to hypercementosis.
 Without such a validated system, early-stage differentiation between pathological and age-related changes remains both clinically challenging and prone to misinterpretation.